-Former Minister of Youth and Sports Solomon Dalung has criticised the Presidency’s defence of Chief of Staff to the President, Femi Gbajabiamila, over the alleged activities of Prince Adeniyi Adeyemi Matthew, saying the official explanation raises more questions than it answers.
+Former Minister of Youth and Sports, Solomon Dalung, has criticised the Presidency’s defence of the Chief of Staff to the President, Femi Gbajabiamila, over the alleged activities of Prince Adeniyi Adeyemi Matthew, who paraded himself as Director-General of the Presidential Foreign Intervention Promotion Council, also referred to in some accounts as the Presidential Economic Advisory Council.

 Reacting to a statement issued by Presidential spokesman Bayo Onanuga, Dalung argued that while the Presidency attempted to clear Gbajabiamila of any wrongdoing, it inadvertently exposed what he described as serious gaps in government oversight.